Capitains/MyCapytain/README.rst

     # We require some metadata information
     textMetadata = resolver.getMetadata("urn:cts:latinLit:phi1294.phi002.perseus-lat2")
     # Texts in CTS Metadata have one interesting property : its citation scheme.
-    # Citation are embedded objects that carries information about how a text can be quoted, what depth it has
+    # XmlCtsCitation are embedded objects that carries information about how a text can be quoted, what depth it has
     print(type(textMetadata), [citation.name for citation in textMetadata.citation])

 This query will return the following information :

 .. code-block:: none

-   <class 'MyCapytain.resources.collections.cts.Text'> ['book', 'poem', 'line']
+   <class 'MyCapytain.resources.collections.cts.CapitainsCTSText'> ['book', 'poem', 'line']

 .. code-block:: python
    :linenos: